 What’s it called?

 You’ve probably realized by now that I have not named one restaurant or food place, aside from my hotel, for you to keep as a reference for your future trip.
-I will be honest, I couldn’t understand, read, or write the names of most of the places I dined.
-I understand if you are a person that needs to know exactly what you are eating, but I promise, Osaka is the place to step out of your food comfort zone.
+Honestly, I couldn’t understand, read, or write the names of most of the places I dined.
+I understand if you are a person that needs to know precisely what you are eating, but I promise, Osaka is the place to step out of your food comfort zone.
 The best restaurants in locations like Osaka are those corner dives or hidden gems.
-Note that many restaurants have photos of their food choices, which is common, so it’s quite easy to navigate your dining experience using visuals for.
-(Or, just look at your neighbors’ dishes and point!)
+Note that many restaurants have photos of their food choices, which is expected, so it’s pretty easy to navigate your dining experience using visuals.
+(Or, look at your neighbors’ dishes and point!)

 Oasis in Osaka

-Chill time is a must on any vacation where walking is the main form of transportation, and there’s only one cure for a tired, aching body.
+Chill time is a must on any vacation where walking is the main form of transportation.
+There’s only one cure for a tired, aching body.
 Hello spa, here I come!
 The Iridium Spa on the 14th floor of the St. Regis surpassed my expectations and was a sanctuary of relaxation.
 When I heard they used Sothys products from Paris, I knew it was a sign that my skin needed pampering.
-Ninety minutes of Sothys signature experience and my body was rejuvenated and ready to tackle Osaka for another 24 hours.
+After ninety minutes of Sothys signature experience, my body was rejuvenated and ready to tackle Osaka for another 24 hours.